abhilashd-locus/edittext-locale-aware-thousands-separator/README.md

 Disadvantages:
 * Does not support copy/paste operations
-* In left-to-right languages (eg. Arabic), the cursor jumps to the end on deleting the first number
+* In right-to-left languages (eg. Arabic), the cursor jumps to the end on deleting the first number

 Note:
 * If you are programmatically setting text, always set formatted text returned by `getCurrencyFormattedAmountValue()`